koto-lang/koto/crates/cli/docs/language_guide.md

 check!
 15
 ```

-Ellipses can be used to unpack any number of elements at the start or end of a
+An ellipsis (`...`) can be used to unpack any number of elements at the start or end of a container.
-container.

 ```koto
 f = |(..., last)| last * last